-Both Microsoft and Google have recently stated that multi-factor authentication (MFA, 2FA or two-step verification) can stop 100 percent of automated bot attacks and 96 percent of bulk phishing attacks, even if your username and password have been breached.
+Both Microsoft and Google have recently stated that multi-factor authentication (MFA, 2FA or two-step verification) can stop 100 percent of automated bot attacks and 96 percent of bulk phishing attacks, even if your username and password have been breached; its one of their most recommended cyber security tips.
 You should enable MFA wherever possible: It makes it much, much harder for an attacker to breach your accounts.

 --Dave Hatter, Cybersecurity

 Cyber Security Tip 4: Follow update procedures for your systems… and your knowledge, too.

 Keep yourself up to date on the latest cyber threats, and make sure you update your operating system and applications to the latest versions.

 The world of cyber security is a never ending battle, and cyber criminals are constantly evolving and changing their tactics to launch attacks.
 With the financial impacts of cybercrimes multiplying each year, it is critical to stay up-to-date on how companies are being attacked and what you can do to protect yourself.

 Attackers also often rely on known vulnerabilities which people don’t have patched to launch their attack.
 Keeping your operating system and its applications up-to-date reduces the risk of getting your machine infected.

 Cyber Security Tip 5: Remember you are not invisible and small businesses are a top target.